KellerJordan/modded-nanogpt/README.md

 ./run.sh
 ```

-The result will be a transformer with 124M active parameters trained for 1490 steps on 0.75B tokens of Fineweb [1], achieving ~3.278 mean validation loss (w/ up to 0.005 inter-run stddev).
+The result will be a transformer with 124M active parameters trained for 1390 steps on 0.73B tokens of Fineweb [1], achieving ~3.279 mean validation loss (with 0.002 inter-run stddev).
 For comparison, the default llm.c PyTorch trainer yields [>3.28 validation loss after training for 19560 steps on 10B tokens](https://github.com/karpathy/llm.c/discussions/481#:~:text=By%20the%20end%20of%20the%20optimization%20we%27ll%20get%20to%20about%203.29).

 **Note: torch.compile will take a long time on the first run.**